pegros/PEG_SYS/README.md

 ### CRM Analytics Application

-ℹ️ The **SYS Monitoring** CRM Analytics App is shared with all users in admin mode by default upon deploy.
+⚠️ The **SYS Monitoring** CRM Analytics App is shared with all users in admin mode by default upon deploy.
 It is therefore important to immediately modify these settings after deployment to prevent any data leak or dashboard corruption by unauthorized CRM Analytics users.